 If you are visiting the island in the summer, one of the first things you will notice driving around is the abundance of hydrangeas, ginger lilies, and many other colourful flowers.
 The ginger lilies have a really strong smell when flowering, and are used in local perfumes and toiletries.

-For exploring São Miguel, and any of the other islands, by car or by foot, I recommend the Sunflower Guide Landscapes of the Azores.
+For exploring São Miguel, and any of the other islands, by car or by foot, we particularly recommend the Landscapes Guide.
 This gives suggestions for drives, picnic spots and walks on every island.
 There are walks suitable for all abilities, and the book is very informative and beautifully illustrated.

 Sete Cidades – beautiful twin lakes inside a caldera

 One place you must visit when staying at Ponta Delgada is the massive caldera of Sete Cidades, which contains a village and twin lakes.
 You can reach this by car or the daily bus service.

 More satisfying, however, is to get an early-morning bus or taxi to João Bom, and then walk from here to the crater rim.
 This is quite a stiff climb, up an easy-to-follow track.
 It is definitely worth it when you get to the rim and the magnificent view into the crater suddenly opens up.

 You can walk a little way clockwise around the crater rim until you reach a lookout point and picnic spot.
 From here you can either return the way you came, or continue around the rim until you reach the track down on the left to Remedios.
 You can get a bus back to Ponta Delgada from here (see the Landscapes Guide or a map for further details).